chain-mage/dataviz-project-security-indexes/README.md

 ## Milestones
 * Week 10: Having switched to a new data set.
 I would like to continue using the global map for a heat map of different salaries and create another kind of chart to show the relationship between salaries, job titles, and remote ratios.
+I will likely make a global map with bubbles to show salaries for various countries, company sizes.
 * Week 11: I would like to implement a mouse follower that would show specific maps based on salary averages of different size companies and possibly even job titles.
 * Week 12: Have the bare bones elements and functionality completed, documenting how it addresses tasks.
 * Week 13: Polish visual elements, ensuring clarity in color, size, and possibly as a zoom peature for each country, and refine interactions like the mouse follower or search bar for smooth functionality.